 If you love golf, there’s an amazing golf course in the Aphrodite Hills resort.
 It’s quite expensive, at €110-170 for a round of golf, (depending on the time of year), but it’s a cool place to go and have a coffee or a juice as the view over the course is quite spectacular.

-There’s also a Costa Coffee and a Haagen Das on site so it’s a great place to pop in for a quick coffee or a cooling ice cream before, or after, visiting Aphrodite’s Rock.
+There’s also a Costa Coffee and a Haagan Das on site so it’s a nice place to pop in for a quick coffee or a cooling ice cream before, or after, visiting Aphrodite’s Rock.

 25. Lefkara Village